-This could be the final extension, so now is a great time to contact your Working Credit counselor.
+This is being billed as the final extension, so now is a great time to contact your Working Credit counselor.
 We will answer your student loan questions and help you make a successful transition to repayment or continued forbearance/deferment.

 You can also begin on your own by taking the following steps: